 Aviation Cyber Security

-Aviation Cyber Security—maintaining safe, secure, and resilient flight operations—is a top priority for aviation.
+Aviation Cyber Security—maintaining safe, secure, and resilient operations—is a top priority for aviation.

 Evolving an Industry Strategy

-IATA is developing an industry-wide Aviation Cyber Security Strategy to support the airline industry in addressing this ever-evolving threat.
-As part of this process, IATA produced the Aviation Cyber Security position paper (pdf) that outlines the IATA vision and mission as well as the next steps to be taken in addressing the aviation cyber security challenges.
+IATA is developing an industry-wide Aviation Cyber Security Strategy to support the industry in addressing this ever-evolving threat.
+As part of this process, IATA produced the Aviation Cyber Security position paper (pdf) that outlines the IATA's cyber security vision and mission as well as the next steps to be taken in addressing the aviation cyber security challenges.

 This work is guided by the Security Advisory Council (SAC), which was established in June 2019.
 It advises IATA towards answering the cyber security challenges faced by IATA and the airline industry.